-Putting limits on yourself is not always a bad thing.
+Limiting yourself is not always a bad thing but sometimes you should stop limiting yourself too.
 Everyone observes certain limits that keep them safe and keep society running more or less smoothly.

 However, all too often, it can be easy to let those limits get narrower and narrower and eventually trap you.